2001-Fri Feb 24 21:29:05 EST 2017

 Chihuahua or of a similar small size.
 If calcification of organs occurs, it is not reversible.
 Kidney failure can begin in 24 to 48 hours.
 Treatment is based on administering fluids and medications to help lower the calcium in the body.
 Treatment may be prolonged for several weeks.
 Prognosis is good if caught early.

-Iron is another supplement that can be fatal to pets if given at the wrong dosage.
-Iron can cause vomiting, stomach ulcers and liver failure.
+vomiting, stomach ulcers and liver failure.
 It is most commonly found in OTC prenatal or women’s formula vitamins.
 The amounts will also vary depending on the supplement.
 Signs in pets usually start one to six hours after ingestion.
 Simple stomach upset seen at lower doses usually resolves within six to 24 hours.
 With larger doses, the iron is deposited in the liver and signs may persist days to weeks.
 If you suspect your pet has ingested this supplement, you should see a veterinarian immediately.
 There is an antidote that is a specific iron chelator (binder), which helps remove iron from the body.
 This may be most effective within the first 24 hours.
 Iron levels can be checked via blood sample to determine if the antidote is needed.
 Your pet may also need anti-vomiting medications and stomach protectants.

 Keep in mind that even some of the supposedly “safer” supplements can be dangerous if they are sweetened with